How are we working together?

 Are there challenges?

-There is a need for increased collaboration and alignment of programs and funding between government systems to work together to provide affordable, long-lasting housing on- and off-reserve across the province, and a need for federal support for on-reserve infrastructure.
-There are many systemic challenges associated with Indigenous housing in B.C.
-These challenges include ongoing impacts of colonialism, poorly built homes on-reserve and a lack of utilities and infrastructure to enable the improvements these homes require, serious over-crowding in homes, particularly on-reserve, leading to faster deterioration of homes and inadequate living conditions, a lack of energy efficiency and weather-proofed homes, specifically for homes on-reserve in more northern and remote communities, and a significant need for more affordable housing for Indigenous Peoples across B.C.
+There are also many systemic challenges associated with Indigenous housing in B.C.
+These challenges include the ongoing impacts of colonialism, poorly built and ageing on-reserve homes and limited utilities and infrastructure that make improvements difficult.
+Many communities also face serious over-crowding, particularly in on-reserve housing, which accelerates the deterioration of homes and contributes to inadequate living conditions.
+In addition, there is a shortage of energy efficiency and weather-resilient housing, especially in northern and remote communities and a significant need for more affordable housing for Indigenous Peoples across B.C.

 Highlights